AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 \subsection{Degrees of Freedom via the Chirp Parameter Domain}

 The parameterizable nature of the \ac{DAFT}, in its two chirp parameters $\lambda_1$ and $\lambda_2$, allows \ac{AFDM} to adapt its signal structure to specific system requirements beyond conventional data transmission.
-In addition to tuning the parameters for pure robustness and diversity objective, this flexibility can also be exploited to implement advanced functionalities such as \ac{IM}, \ac{PLS}, and \ac{PAPR} reduction.
+In addition to tuning the parameters for robustness and diversity, this flexibility can also be exploited to implement functionalities such as \ac{IM}, \ac{PLS}, and \ac{PAPR} reduction.

-It is essential to note that these functionalities can be implemented without altering the fundamental \ac{AFDM} framework, thus preserving its inherent advantages in doubly dispersive channels, and are not possible with any other waveforms such as \ac{OFDM} and \ac{OTFS}, due to the lack of such flexibly tunable parameters.
+It is essential to note that these functionalities can be implemented without altering the fundamental \ac{AFDM} framework, preserving its structural compatibility with the \ac{OFDM} legacy; \ac{OFDM} and \ac{OTFS} lack an analogous continuously tunable chirp-rate parameter that enables this without dedicated structural modification.